diagrams/diagrams-doc/doc/manual.rst

 the lines be the same width, or should the larger square use a line twice as thick?
 The same questions also come up when considering the dashing style used to draw some shapes---should the size of the dashes scale with transformations applied to the shapes, or not?
+We allow the user to decide by specying both line width and dashing with attributes of value `Measure R2`.

-In fact, in many situations the line thickness and dashing pattern should actually be the *same*, so a collection of shapes will be drawn in a uniform way.
-This is the default in ``diagrams``.
-Specifically, the arguments to `lw` and `dashing` are measured with respect to the *final* vector space of a complete, rendered diagram, *not* with respect to the local vector space at the time the functions are applied.
-Put another way, subsequent transformations do not affect the line width and dashing pattern.
+In many situations the line thickness and dashing pattern should actually be the *same*, so a collection of shapes will be drawn in a uniform way.
+This is what happens if you choose values of type `Global`, `Normalized` or `Output` as parameters of `Measure`.
 This is perhaps a bit confusing, but trying to get things to look reasonable would be a nightmare otherwise.
+If you do want the line width to scale with the diagram then specify the type of the `Measure` parameter to be `Local`.
+In this case line widths will be scaled in proportion to the geometeric average of the scaling transformatins applied to the diagram.

 .. class:: dia-lhs